 Urien of Eyeroth, a Master of the Eye of the Order of Raven, hurried along the winding forest path beneath a sky shrouded in midnight.
 Restless wind stirred the trees, and the air smelled of rain and moldering leaves.
 The light from his torch painted the barren forest in shades of his own reflection, black-haired, gray-eyed and pale for want of a touch.
 He pulled his cloak close, unable to determine which made him more uncomfortable: the dreary woods or the new moon settling onto his heart like a cloud of moths.

 Earlier, he had been ensconced in a comfortable chamber high in the citadel of Eyrie, home of the Keepers of the Eye, reading a text on the principles of structure and formlessness.
 He had not wanted to leave when the sun descended into the mists, and dusk cloaked the land in damp, unpleasant cold.
 But he had agreed, under the hollow gaze of the high priestess Wilima, to look into the Void.

 He had to ignore his unease that something bad would happen if he did not.

-Water Dark, a tale of desire and deception told on a fairy-tale landscape of arcane texts, herbal lore, visions and disasters at the hands of the powerful.
+Raven of the West, a tale of desire and deception told on a fairy-tale landscape of arcane texts, herbal lore, visions and disasters at the hands of the powerful.

 © F.T.
 McKinstry 2013.
 All Rights Reserved.